tylermenezes/NaiveGG/README.md

 correctly, with an 8% false-positive rate.

 Is that a great success?
 While I wouldn't directly put this tool into production, I think this was a success.
 This tool shows that even an extremely naïve system is able to do a decent job of filtering harassment.

+Obviously, Twitter couldn't use this to block anyone accused of sending a harassing tweet, but an improved version could be used to identify serial harassers, and as a tool to hide suspected harassing tweets from high-profile targets.

-Several improvements can be made to dramatically increase the detection success rate and reduce the number of false positives:
+Several improvements can be made to dramatically increase the detection success rate and reduce the number of false
+positives:

 - Increase the corpus size
 - Create a per-user harassment score, and include that in the tweet's harassment score (many harassing tweets were from repeat offenders)